-Our research staff will obtain a sample of blood (about 2-3 tablespoons) from your arm or cheek cells from a mouth rinse.
-Your blood or cheek cells will be processed into their parts, stored, and used later for many different analyses.
+Our research staff will obtain a sample of blood (about 2-3 tablespoons) from your arm in the clinic or may request a saliva sample (about 2 mls).
+The saliva sample can be collected by you in your home and returned by mail to the Health Registry in a pre-paid envelop that will be provided to you.
+Your blood or saliva will be processed, stored, and used later for many different analyses.
 There is no time limit on how long your specimens may be stored.
-DNA that is obtained from your blood or mouth cheek cells will be used to search for genes that may effect treatment or increase the risk or severity of disease.
-If the blood or cheek cell specimen collected does not provide usable data, you may be asked to provide an additional sample.
+DNA that is obtained from your blood or saliva will be used to search for genes that may affect treatment or increase the risk or severity of disease.
+If the blood or saliva specimen collected does not provide usable data, you may be asked to provide an additional sample.